vbadultgymnasticsclub/vbadultgymnasticsclub.github.io/practice-schedule.md

 # Practice Schedule

-All of our practices are open gym format which means we do not have a coach and the atmosphere is quite relaxed and open.
-Many of us were coaches in the past and/or gymnasts in the past though so we are always happy to help each other out with tips.
+All of our practices are open gym format which means we do not have a coach and the atmosphere is quite relaxed and free-form.
+We do intros, stretch and warm up together then you are on your own to work on drills or skills on any apparatus.
+Many of us are experienced gymnasts and/or coaches though, and we have a great team atmosphere where we are always willing to help each other out with tips and feedback.

 Sundays from 6:30-8:30pm at World Class Suffolk (one practice per week)